sgago/algomon/readme.md

 | SLA | Service Level Agreement | XXXXXXXXXXX

 ### Service level indicators
 Metric values can vary, sometimes drastically.
-Just because one request in a million took 900ms doesn't mean that an engineer should be woken up at 3am.
-Service level indicators (SLIs) measure one level of service; typically this is an aggregated error rate, throughput, response time.
+Just because one request in a million took 7 seconds doesn't mean that an engineer should be woken up at 3am.
+Service level indicators (SLIs) measure one level of service; typically an SLI is an aggregated error rate, throughput, response time, or similar.
 Typically, an SLI is calculated via good count / total count.
 Some common SLIs include:
 - Availability = successful requests / all requests.
 - Response time = fraction of requests faster than some threshold

 We want to pick SLIs that *best measure the user experience*.
 So, for response times, measuring the response time client-side would be best provided this is not cost and effort prohibitive.

 Next, we typically analyze response times via summary statistics like average or percentiles.
-We want to filter out long-tail latencies that skew our statistics by using the 99th percentile or similar.
+Again, 1 request in 1000 that's 10 minutes isn't worth waking an engineer.
+However, outliers can greatly skew our average; for example, a single 10 minute response out of 100.
+We can filter out *long-tails*, values far from the central distribution, that skew averages by using percentiles.
+For example, 99th or 99.9th percentiles, typically represented like P99. **This does not mean we should ignore long-tail values.
+Your most important customers could be having a poor experience.** We want to keep our long-tails in check.
+They can consume tons of resources and improving them may improve resiliency and average-case scenarios.

 # Napkin math
 [Top](#the-study-guide)